k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### How does the Broadway Flow Generate an Entity List for the Task Execution?

-The TDM library provides a list of Broadway actors and flows to support generating an entity list by a project Broadway flow.
-The project Broadway flow gets the entity list and calls the TDM library actors to insert them into a dedicated Cassandra table in **k2view_tdm** keyspace.
+The TDM library provides a list of Broadway Actors and flows to support generating an entity list by a project Broadway flow.
+The project Broadway flow gets the entity list and calls the TDM library Actors to insert them into a dedicated Cassandra table in **k2view_tdm** keyspace.
 A separate Cassandra entity table is created on each LU and it has the following naming convention: [LU_NAME]_entity_list.

 The [TDM task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) runs the [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) on entities in the Cassandra table that are a part of current task execution, having the current task execution id.